realnazmul/realnazmul/README.md

 - 👨‍🏫 **Peer Mentor** — supported first-year IT students through coursework & exams

 ## Goals
-Currently working towards a first-class degree, then a Master's in cybersecurity.
+Currently working towards a first-class degree cybersecurity.
 Looking to break into the industry at a company where the problems are hard and the team is sharp.

 ## Connect